An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Stochastic Blockmodels

-The MMSBM reduces to the SBM when all nodes in the graph are \emph{pure nodes}, namely when their mixed membership vectors are all standard basis vectors.
-A different approach to generalizing SBMs is to permit further node-specific connectivity properties, modeled by permitting heterogeneous vertex degrees and interpretable as a measure of `importance' in a network, at the expense of introducing additional parameters and model complexity.
-Thus arises the \emph{degree-corrected stochastic blockmodel} (DCSBM) \citep{karrer_stochastic_2011,dasgupta_spectral_2004}.
+The MMSBM requires that the membership vectors $\eta_{i}$ belong to the unit simplex and reduces to the SBM when all nodes in the graph are \emph{pure nodes}, namely when their mixed membership vectors are all standard basis vectors (i.e., the vertices of the unit simplex).
+A different approach to generalizing SBMs is to permit further node-specific connectivity properties, modeled by permitting heterogeneous vertex degree parameters interpretable as a measure of importance in a network, at the expense of introducing additional parameters and model complexity.
+Thus arises the \emph{degree-corrected stochastic blockmodel} (DCSBM) \citep{dasgupta_spectral_2004,karrer_stochastic_2011}.